 3. Understand how to interpret assessment findings in hyperventilating patients

 Panic attacks usually have a precipitating event, such as an argument, bad news or a phobia, but they do not always have an identifiable trigger.
 Patients also often have a history of panic attacks and can compare their present symptoms to previous ones.
-Remember that other conditions may have been misdiagnosed as panic attacks in the past, and also that pulmonary embolism, sepsis, diabetic ketoacidosis can cause hyperventilation in young and otherwise healthy people.
-Vasospasm associated with respiratory alkalosis can also trigger acute coronary syndromes.
+Remember that other conditions may have been misdiagnosed as panic attacks in the past, and also that pulmonary embolism, sepsis, and diabetic ketoacidosis can cause hyperventilation in young and otherwise healthy people.
+Vasospasms associated with respiratory alkalosis can also trigger acute coronary syndromes.

 Pulse-oximetry and waveform capnography are valuable tools to assess patients with hyperventilation syndrome, but they also have limitations.

-Patients with panic-induced hyperventilation should be well oxygenated and have a pulse-oximetry reading above 95%.
+Patients with panic-induced hyperventilation should be well-oxygenated and have a pulse-oximetry reading above 95%.
 Obtaining a reliable pulse-oximetry reading may be challenging if a patient’s fingers are constricted or they do not remain still.
 Administer supplemental oxygen if the patient’s pulse-oximetry reading is low (below 94%), or if a reliable pulse-oximeter reading is not available.
 Supplemental oxygen will not worsen the hyperventilation, and it is vital for patients who are hypoxic.

 Waveform capnography is especially useful in assessing patients who are hyperventilating.
 Capnography provides real-time feedback on respiratory rate, and the amount of carbon dioxide exhaled with each breath (ETCO2), and air movement through the lower airways.